 3) String Group

 The string group is made up of the string players in the school, many of whom receive string tuition in the school.
 The string group rehearses in the run-up to performances at school events such as Prize Night and Open Night and performs a varied repertoire.

-The Traditional Group meets on Mondays after-school and is run by Ms Catherine Dunne, the Music Service string tutor at the school, who is also an accomplished fiddle player.
-The group performs at the Strule Arts Centre and at Open Night.
+The Concert Traditional Group meets on Tuesdays after-school and is run by Mrs Gwawr McGirr and Ms Catherine Dunne, the Music Service string tutor at the school, who is also an accomplished fiddle player.
+Entry to the group is by audition and players perform to a high standard.
+The group performs at the Strule Arts Centre, at Open Night and other school events and liturgies.
+The Concert Traditional Group will be competing in the Prague Young Bohemia Music Festival in March 2024.
 There are many talented traditional players at Loreto – many of whom compete successfully at County, Ulster and All-Ireland level in CCE and Scór competitions.